Bootable USB Guide

 1

-Plug your Beamo USB drive into any available USB port on your computer.
-Shut down the computer completely (don't restart — fully shut down).
+Plug your Beamo USB drive into any USB port on your computer.

 2